Now you can make the Facebook app (slightly) less irritating – here's how

 What about Android?

-It would have been surprising if such sought after options were far from arriving on Android.
+It would be surprising if such sought-after features were exclusive to iOS.
 Indeed, Facebook has confirmed to TechCrunch that Android users can expect to see notification dot and shortcut bar customisation option "in the next few weeks".
 Watch this space for more details.